BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

     - Rest
     - Double Team

-This is a 6v2 fight that might kick your butt simply because Underwater Field allows these two to outspeed nearly every Pokemon you have and either hit hard with field boosted moves or set up with Shell Smash / Double Team.
+This is a 6v2 fight that might kick your butt simply because Underwater Field allows these two to outspeed nearly every Pokémon you have and either hit hard with field boosted moves or set up with Shell Smash / Double Team.
 If you can control the speed somehow or have something bulky enough to hit back, you can find a way through this one.

 Once you win, you'll get **Popplio**!
 Beyond, you'll find *TM68 Giga Impact* and a hidden *King's Rock*.
 There's also a slightly different encounter table here.